jiaojie1989/plantuml-nb/README.md

 Netbeans plugin that wraps PlantUML to provide its functionality from within Netbeans.

+### Version 1.3

+    ### What's new

+        * Fixed mouse event handlers.
+You can now use mouse and keyboard combination to perform zoo / rotate / pan.
+        * Improved Lexer grammer.
+        * Added a help hover button below to show the keyboard shortcuts.
+        * Added code template support..
+        * Showing document name on Preview panel titlebar.
+        * Upgraded plantuml version to 7985.
+        * Add support for PlantUML Dependency.
+Users can now create plantuml files from existing java files.
+Go to New File >

+    ### Known Issues

+    * Scrollbar on the canvas is not working properly.
+        - WorkAround: Use pan in the mean time.

+    ### NOTE

+    * I have not researched into all possible code templates.
+If you, as a plantuml user, find code snippets that could be included inside the plugin, please share these with me via a sourceforge issue, so that everybody can benefit from your contribution.

 ### Version 1.2.1
     * Fixed the zoom persistence issue.